 Graphic Designer NatCen Social Research

-NatCen Social Research are Britain’s largest independent social research company, and my role as their only designer was to ensure that their research was marketed and promoted in such a way to make it both accessible and compelling for all.
+The National Centre for Social Research (NatCen) are Britain’s largest independent social research company, and my role as their only designer was to ensure that their research was marketed and promoted in such a way to make it both accessible and compelling for all.

 I was responsible for producing both digital and print outputs.
 I created digital content that worked across different platforms, from websites and social media, to interactive data visualisations – my aim was to produce visual explanations that reinforced the understanding of NatCen’s findings.